hideyukiinada/ml/examples/readme_gan.md

 ## Goal of this project
-The objective of this project is to feed 60,000 digit images from [the MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/) into the system for training and make Generator produce images that look like digits.
+The objective of this project is to feed 60,000 digit images from [the MNIST database of handwritten digits](http://yann.lecun.com/exdb/mnist/) into the GAN system for training and make Generator produce images that look like digits.

 ## Architecture
 ![Sample Images](https://github.com/hideyukiinada/ml/blob/master/assets/images/gan_architecture.png)